Henny2/Netflix4Travel/README.md

 - Save csv files to your chosen directory

 ---
-### Setup to run the CF scripts
+### Setup to run the CF scripts (Files: CF TripAdvisor v2 5 Mar 2020.ipynb, CF Restaurants.ipynb)
 #### Needed packages (might have to be installed before running the code)
-- File CF TripAdvisor v2 5 Mar 2020.ipynb
 - import numpy as np
 - import pandas as pd
 - import tensorflow as tf